tidywearable/tidywearable-website/content/docs/chapter1/1-installation.md

 ## Update R

-`tidymass` require R version > 4.1.
+`tidywearable` require R version > 4.1.
 Please update your R if the version < 4.1.

 You can check your R version in your console: